How to start and run a business – build a business machine

 Euris Rivas, President of UpCasa Technology Services, knows a thing or two about this subject.

-He was once caught in the entrepreneurial spin cycle, working all the time, not paying himself, and not getting anything out of it.
+He was once caught in the MSP ownership spin cycle, working all the time, not paying himself, and not getting anything out of it.
 Why?
 He had randomness and unpredictability built into his business.
 Now, he is a CEO, not an employee.

 By building a business machine, Rivas generated 14x revenue growth within three years, all while enhancing his customers’ satisfaction and delivering on UpCasa’s promise to them.